header

 In the late 80's, he founded an original Christian rock/metal band, Catalyst.
 This band, similar in style to Stryper and Bon Jovi, released a CD in 1990 that received great reviews.
 However, after gigs across the mid-west and in LA and Hollywood, the band members decided to pursue different interests.

 In 1993, he met Jason Kelty, and E5C4P3 took off.
 After touring regionally for a year and a half, Paul left E5C4P3 for family reasons and put the bass aside for 13 years, other than serving on the worship team at various churches.
 He came out of "retirement" with the formation of the Akron-based band Eclipse in 1997.
 After relocating to the Cincinnati area in 2010, he was a member of Stays In Vegas (a wedding band), Weezy Jefferson (a party band) and GenX (a classic rock/80's band).
-Upon his return to Cleveland in early 2016, he reconnected with Jason Kelty, and rejoined E5C4P3, and the rest, as they say, is history.
-Or, in this case, history in the making!
+Upon his return to Cleveland in early 2016, he reconnected with Jason Kelty, and rejoined E5C4P3.

 Paul's favorite bassists are Ross Valory (Journey), Peter Trewavas (Marillion), and Ricky Phillips (The Babys, Bad English, Styx).